FOOD ANALYSIS AND QUALITY CONTROL - 2021/2

 Indicative content includes:

-Analytical quality control and sample preparation
+Analytical quality assurance and sample preparation

 UV-visible spectrophotometry, principles and applications